jacobbreen25/nsf_soft_sensor_data_collection/README.md

 5. Go to Tools
 6. Go To Board
 7. Go to Board Manager
-8. look up esp32 in the search bar and download "esp32 by Espressif"
+8. Use the search bar to look up esp32 in the search bar and download "esp32 by Espressif"

 You will also have to download the ArduinoBLE library like so:
 1. Open Arduino and Open the Tools drop down